krullulon/DigiCertQuiz/src/quizzes/README.md

 1. `npm start` to launch the app.
 2. Navigate to `/quiz/{your-quiz-id}`.
 3. Confirm intro text, timer, question flow, and leaderboard submission.
+   - Note: Questions and their options are shuffled per session; the content is identical for all players.
 4. Verify that the new quiz is the default redirect if you updated `currentQuizId`.

 ### 6. Commit and Deploy